-Experts from UC Hastings are increasingly invited to spend time overseas, engaging in dynamic exchanges with their counterparts at prestigious international institutions of higher learning.
+Experts from UC Law SF are increasingly invited to spend time overseas, engaging in dynamic exchanges with their counterparts at prestigious international institutions of higher learning.
 In so doing, faculty, alumni, and students not only bring their expertise to conferences and classrooms throughout the world but also gain invaluable exposure to both the practice and study of the law in foreign countries.
 One country in which this exchange has come to particular fruition is Germany.
-With a strong tradition of legal scholarship, Germany approaches some aspects of the law quite differently than the United States does, according to UC Hastings Chancellor & Dean David Faigman.
+With a strong tradition of legal scholarship, Germany approaches some aspects of the law quite differently than the United States does, according to UC Law SF Chancellor & Dean David Faigman.

 For instance, in Germany, students enter into an apprenticeship after earning their law degrees at the undergraduate level.
 In the United States, Faigman said, “lawyers for the most part learn on the job,” some- times having taken courses in law school about parts of the law they will never use simply because they were needed to pass the bar.